Thick As Thieves Contracts, Maps, and Replayability Guide

 Current Campaign Scope

-The most useful official scope statement right now comes from Megabit's release messaging: Thick As Thieves launches with an introductory campaign built around 2 dynamic replayable maps, 16 missions, and 6 pieces of gear, with a runtime of at least four hours.
-That is unusually concrete language for a pre-release page, and it should be surfaced clearly because it helps readers set the right expectations before spending money or planning co-op time.
+The most useful official scope statement right now comes from Megabit's release messaging: Thick As Thieves launches with an introductory campaign built around 2 dynamic replayable maps, 3 mission types, 16 contracts, and 6 pieces of gear, with a runtime of at least four hours.
+That is unusually concrete language for a launch-day page, and it should be surfaced clearly because it helps readers set the right expectations before spending money or planning co-op time.

 | Scope item | Current public answer | Verification status |